pharath/home/_posts/2022-01-17-lecture-notes-ML-part2.md

 ###### Robert A. Jacobs' method (delta-bar-delta algorithm)

+- **idea**: a change of gradient sign indicates that the last update was too big and that the algorithm has jumped over a local minimum
 - designed for full batch learning
     - use large minibatch
         - ensures that changes of sign are **not** due to sampling error of a minibatch, but due to really going to the other side of the ravine
 - **global** learning rate multiplied by a **local gain per weight**
     - ensures that big gains decay rapidly when oscillations across a ravine start
+- **Note**: unlike Rprop this method uses
+    - the gradient magnitude
+    - an additive increase (in Rprop: multiplicative increase)
 - [Robert A. Jacobs, 1988](https://www.sciencedirect.com/science/article/pii/0893608088900032)
     - **delta-bar-delta** algorithm